 Corporate/company secretaries are responsible for planning and administering corporate compliance activities including legislative and regulatory requirements.
 They also communicate with shareholders.

 Where corporate secretaries are employed

-Full-time corporate/company secretaries in South Australia generally earn more than $1,600 per week.
+Full-time company secretaries in SA generally earn more than $1,600 per week.

 How to become one

 If you’re at high school the ideal subjects to study include accounting, business, economics, English and maths.
-These subjects will be relevant to your university studies and give you a solid base towards becoming a corporate/company secretary.
+These subjects will be relevant to your university studies and give you a base towards becoming a company or corporate secretary.

-You generally need a bachelor degree or higher qualification or at least five years relevant experience.
+You generally need a bachelor degree or higher qualification or at least 5 years relevant experience.
 In some instances relevant experience is required in addition to the formal qualification.
-For information on course admission requirements and how to apply to the universities and TAFE in South Australia visit the South Australian Tertiary Admissions Centre (SATAC).
+For information on course admission requirements and how to apply to the universities and TAFE in SA, visit the South Australian Tertiary Admissions Centre.

 You might also be interested in

 Career information has been sourced from government publications, see data sources for more information.